UPDATED May 30, 2020

 James Madison “Jake” Chiles, was a wealthy furniture merchant who moved to Asheville in 1908.
 He became inspired to rebuild the Kenilworth Inn when it burned down in 1909.
-He and some other partners, including H.E.
-Hester founded the Kenilworth Development Corp with Hester as president.
+He and some other partners, including EG Hester and Roland Wilson founded the Kenilworth Development Corp with Hester as president.
 Chiles and his company bought the old Patton Farm and began to build his dream.
 Inspired by a novel “Kenilworth” by Sir Walter Scott, Chiles named the streets accordingly.
 He fought to have a lake created on the 112-acre property (his partners wanted a golf course), but Chiles won out building the 50 foot dam to create the lake with a partner, Dr. H.H.
 Briggs at a cost of $108,000.
-However, he was dissuaded from placing a replica of Excalibur in the stone by the lakeside.
+However, he was dissuaded from placing a replica of Excalibur in a stone by the lakeside.

 When the developers and the engineers disagreed on the plans to lay out the streets of Kenilworth, Chiles took his horse, Frank up the hill and let the horse pick its own path.
 Wherever the horse chose as the easiest path is where Chiles determined the streets should run stating “build the roads where the horse hoofs are” explaining the unique winding nature of the streets today.